aydinthedev/mapexcel/README.md

-# ExcelMap
+# MapExcel

-ExcelMap is a lightweight and easy-to-use library for mapping Excel files to C# objects.
+MapExcel is a lightweight and easy-to-use library for mapping Excel files to C# objects.
 This library simplifies the process of reading from and writing to Excel files in your C# applications.

 ## Quick Start